Published on 02-Apr-2012

 Travel & Transportation

-Business Analytics, Business Intelligence, Optimizing IT, Smarter Planet
+Business Analytics, Business Intelligence, Predictive Analytics, Smarter Planet, Optimizing IT

 Smarter Cities, Smarter Transportation